lostintangent/gitdoc/README.md

 ## Auto-commiting

 By default, when you enable `GitDoc`, it will create commits every 30s, whenever there are actually changes.
 So if you don't make any changes, than it won't make any commits.
 However, if you're continuously writing code, then it's only going to capture those edits in 30s intervals.
 This way, you don't generate a massive number of commits, depending on how frequently you save files.
 If you find that 30s is too short or too long, you can customize this by setting the `GitDoc: Auto Commit Delay` setting to the appropriate value.

+## Error Detection

+By default, auto-commits are only made when a file is changed, and it doesn't have any pending errors (e.g. issues in the `Problems` panel with an `error` severity).
+This prevents you from creating commits that represent invalid changes, and allows you to install whatever linting/testing/build extensions you want, knowing that they'll "gate" your auto-commits.
+If you want to ignore errors and simply always auto-commit, then you can set the `GitDoc: Ignore Errors` setting to `true`.

 ## Auto-saving